 It’s possible that one novel use of juniper berries could be the treatment of the parasite that causes leishmaniasis, a disease commonly contracted in tropical regions and southern Europe.
 Lab tests showed very potent results of an extract of juniper berry against the parasite.
 (34)

-How to Find & Use Juniper Berries in Cooking
+How to Find and Use Juniper Berries in Cooking

 Many health food stores carry juniper berries in the spice section.
 These spicy, rich berries can be purchased either dried or fresh and whole or crushed.
 Many sources suggest they flavor meat dishes particularly well.
 (35)